ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Context ID, it MUST NOT send any further datagrams with that Context ID.

 Endpoints MAY close any context regardless of which endpoint registered it.
-This is useful for example when a mapping is unused for a long time.
+This is useful for example, when a mapping is unused for a long time.
 Another potential use is restricting some targets (see {{restricting-ips}}).

-Once a registration is closed, endpoints can instead use an uncompressed Context ID (see {{uncompressed}}) to exchange UDP payloads for the given target, if such a context has been registered.
+Once a registration is closed, endpoints can instead use an uncompressed Context ID to exchange UDP payloads for the given target, if such a context has been registered (see {{uncompressed}}).

 # Uncompressed Operation {#uncompressed}